Skip to contents

 use_log = TRUE,

-This idea behind the convention is to distinguish between values and references. n_iter and use_log in the example above hold values that are directly used in the analysis. .data and .out, in contrast, describe were values are stored.
-The distinction is analogous to the one between ordinary variables and pointers in C.
+The aim is to distinguish between values and references to values. n_iter and use_log in the example above hold values that are directly used in the analysis. .data and .out, in contrast, specify the place where the values used in the analysis are stored.

 To access the values referred to by the “dot” variables, we use a function such as readRDS() or read_csv(), as in